 Skype Me: How Technology Has Changed the Conference Call

 It’s clear that technology is changing the business landscape, and will continue to revolutionize the way we do business.
 This change has been significant for some companies such as Amazon and Groupon, and severely detrimental for others such as brick-and-mortar stores.
-For Berbay, it’s exciting to learn about new technologies that can help us market our clients’ businesses, from QR Codes (read our recent QR Codes blog) to capturing leads on the Internet.
+For Berbay, it’s exciting to learn about new technologies that can help us market our clients’ businesses, from QR Codes to capturing leads on the Internet.

 Our latest “refreshing” experience with new technology came when we received a phone call from a prospective client who found us through the Internet.
 I answered the call, and initially it went as expected for a typical prospect conversation: The person asked me about who we are, what services we offer, what types of clients we work with, and so on.
 Five minutes into the call, the prospective client asked if I would be willing to Skype with him.